Hour 7 Running Introduction Image

 What about the Heat and Altitude?

-As for altitude and heat, you can vary these in the climate and altitude chamber environment, something we do with athletes at Liverpool John Moores University.
+As for altitude and heat, you can vary these in the climate and altitude chamber environment.
 Again, it might be different on race day, but the information can still be very valuable.

 Recently we tried to recreate elements of the Western States Endurance Run 100-miler for pro Hoka athlete Hayden Hawks.
 We had the altitude (and the climbs) of the first five hours on day one, then the next morning we replicated sections of the second half, with lower altitude, similar climbs and the biggest factor, the heat.